-The Zig Zag Striped Belly Basket is also available as a full kit from Lion Brand Yarn.
+The Zig Zag Striped Belly Basket is also available as a:

 Choose between the given colors for the basket and you’ll receive both the yarn and a printed copy of the pattern.
 There’s often discounts on kits too – subscribe to my email list to get the latest discount code for kits and yarn from Lion Brand!